zhangyaoxing/x-ray/README.md

 - Log analysis module.
 - `getMongoData` visualization module (Under construction).

-**By using this software, you acknowledge and agree that you assume full responsibility and risk.
-If you do not agree with these terms, do not use this software.**

 ## 1 Compatibility Matrix
 ### Health Check
 |  Replica Set  | Sharded Cluster | Standalone |